rohityadavcloud/c8k.in/README.md

 > [!NOTE]
 > Only supports CloudStack on Ubuntu with x86_64 KVM and tested with Ubuntu 22.04 LTS (x86_64)

-One-liner installer for [Apache CloudStack](https://cloudstack.apache.org), just copy the run the following as `root` user:
+One-liner installer for [Apache CloudStack](https://cloudstack.apache.org), just copy and run the following as `root` user:

 ```bash
 curl -sSfL https://c8k.in/stall.sh | bash